Blosc/bloscpack/README.rst

   * Introduce a BloscArgs object for saner handling of the BloscArgs
   * Introduce a BloscpackArgs object for saner handling of the BloscpackArgs
   * Introduce MetadataHeader and MetdataArgs objects too
+  * Fix all (hopefully) incorrect uses of the term compression ratio and adhere to the coding standar
   * Various miscellaneous fixes and improvements

 * v0.6.0     - Fri Mar 28 2014